Tinnguyen5499/TurtleManager/readme.md

 ros2 topic echo /robot_2/pose
 ```

-You should see entries similar to:
+You should see entries like:

 ```
 rigid_bodies:
 - id: 105